-Partners: City Planning Department, Economic Development Commission, and City Council Implementation Strategy 2.1b: Identify sites for redevelopment, especially in commercial areas such as downtown, and work with landowners to address issues preventing redevelopment (e.g., needed zoning change, infrastructure investments, etc.).
+Partners: City Planning Department and Economic Development Commission, City Council Implementation Strategy 2.1b: Identify sites for redevelopment, especially in commercial areas such as downtown, and work with landowners to address issues preventing redevelopment (e.g., needed zoning change, infrastructure investments, etc.).

-Implementation Steps: Continue to work with property and business owners in the downtown area, conducting surveys and one-on-one meetings to gather information on barriers to redevelopment.
+Implementation Steps: Continue to work with property and business owners in the downtown area, conducting surveys and one on one meetings aimed at providing information on barriers to redevelopment.